tomfieber/nmap_parser/README.md

 # TODO
 There's still A LOT to do with this
-- [ ] Implement type checking to return an error if someone tries to parse a non XML file.
+- [X] Implement type checking to return an error if someone tries to parse a non XML file.
+Ehh...sort of.
+There's probably a better way to do this.
-- [ ] Implement more options ot only print selected sections
+- [X] ~~Implement more options ot only print selected sections~~ Done for now.
-- [ ] Show all port details in a useable way
+- [X] ~~Show all port details in a useable way~~ Sort of done.
+There are a few bugs left to work out...mostly relating to how Nmap service objects are structured.
 - [ ] Eventually build in a threaded port scanner with nmap integration to avoid having to load a separate XML file.